 - Sudden visual disturbances such as flashes, floaters, blurring or distortion

 Research has shown that 40% of people who were referred to hospital for a first ophthalmic outpatient consultant could be referred to a community-based eye service for assessment and treatment, or onward referral to an appropriate Hospital Eye Department.
-The benefits of the MECS service include increased local access for patients, reduced first ophthalmology outpatient appointments and secondary care follow ups and fewer appointments in general practice.
+The benefits of the CUES include increased local access for patients, reduced first ophthalmology outpatient appointments and secondary care follow ups and fewer appointments in general practice.

-To book an appointment, please contact one of the participating Opticians who will offer the service, Monday to Saturday, within usual opening hours.
+Contact one of the participating Opticians who will offer the service, Monday to Saturday, within usual opening hours.